PyojinKim/PIVO/README.md

 * **Robust Visual Odometry to Irregular Illumination Changes with RGB-D camera** (Pyojin Kim, Hyon Lim, and H. Jin Kim), IROS 2015.

 You can find more related papers at http://pyojinkim.com/_pages/pub/index.html.

+# 5. License
+The package is licensed under the MIT License, see http://opensource.org/licenses/MIT.

+if you use PIVO in an academic work, please cite:

+    @inproceedings{kim2019autonomous,
+	  author = {Kim, Pyojin and Lee, Hyeonbeom and Kim, H Jin}, title = {Autonomous Flight with Robust Visual Odometry under Dynamic Lighting Conditions}, year = {2019},
+	  booktitle = {Autonomous Robots (AURO)},
+     }

+	@inproceedings{kim2015robust,
+	  author = {Kim, Pyojin and Lim, Hyon and Kim, H Jin}, title = {Robust Visual Odometry to Irregular Illumination Changes with RGB-D camera}, year = {2015},
+      booktitle = {IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)}, }